SayanoAI/RVC-Studio/README.md

 # RVC Studio
 This project provides a comprehensive platform for training RVC models and generating AI voice covers.
+Use the app to download the required files before using or manually download them here: https://huggingface.co/datasets/SayanoAI/RVC-Studio/tree/main

 ## Features
 * Youtube music downloader: download any music video from Youtube as an mp3 file with just one click.